alejandrodevs/shoulda_routing/README.md

 # ShouldaRouting

 A simple and easy DSL to test rails routes.
+The gem aims to provide a

 ## Installation